nokia/TPMCourse/docs/random.md

   - [Random Number is Hexadecimal](#random-number-is-hexadecimal)
   - [Additional Randomness](#additional-randomness)

 The simplest command to use with a TPM is one to obtain random numbers from the onboard hardware random number generator.
+This command is a useful one as you can always use it to test if your TPM is working.

+The TPM can return a limited number of bytes at a time, typically between 1 and 32, though this might vary by manufacturer.

 ## Random Number in Raw Format
 The command `tpm2_getrandom` accepts an integer as input and returns that amount of random bytes.